Psychodynamic Therapy

 This approach may be helpful if you feel stuck in patterns that feel difficult to change, or if you want to understand yourself more deeply.
 Many people seek this approach when they sense that their struggles are rooted in more than just surface-level issues, and it can be helpful if you’ve tried other forms of therapy but still feel something unresolved beneath the surface.

 This therapy is particularly well suited for those who are open to exploring how past experiences and inner emotional life influence their current wellbeing, and for those people who want to understand themselves more deeply and grow over time.
+At My Life Psychologists, we work with adults, couples and adolescents seeking psychodynamic therapy to overcome these unresolved issues.

 While change doesn’t happen overnight, the insight and self-awareness gained through this work can be lasting and meaningful.